-Renewals may also be requested by email, by calling (757)352-4150, or by bringing proper ID to the Circulation Desk.
+Renewals may also be requested by email, by calling (757)352-4150, or by bringing proper ID to the Resource Desk.

 You can return your items at any time in one of the book-drops located in the Library parking lot or the Communication parking lot.
 You can also return your items directly at the Resource Desk during our hours of operation.

 If you are a distance student, you can mail your items to:

 Virginia Beach, VA 23464-9894